Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

 In this work, we focus on the properties of the boundary between regular and stochastic motion, using the standard map — the Chirikov map — as an example.
-It is well known that in the case of the Chirikov map, resonance overlap appears only at the second order of perturbation theory (the overlap of ``virtual resonances``).
-We consider a generalized Chirikov map, which represents a natural extension of the standard map through the introduction of phase-shift parameters and an additional external forcing (``binary signal``).
+It is well known that in the case of the Chirikov map, resonance overlap appears only at the second order of perturbation theory (the overlap of \textit{virtual resonances}).
+We consider a generalized Chirikov map, which represents a natural extension of the standard map through the introduction of phase-shift parameter and an additional external forcing ("binary signal").
 This modification leads to a more complex structure of phase-space regions already at the leading order, allowing the inclusion of additional control mechanisms for chaos management and opening new possibilities for identifying the boundary between regular and chaotic dynamics in nontrivial cases.
 As noted by Chirikov~\cite{Chirikov-1979}, even a single trajectory of a nonlinear dynamical system carries a wealth of information about the system, making the processing of numerical data a significant challenge.
 Importantly, in the Chirikov map, the system trajectory between successive perturbations is known exactly, ensuring numerical stability of the iteration procedure.
 The map considered in this work preserves this property, allowing the generation of long trajectories.

 Recent progress in addressing various problems in the theory of dynamical systems has been driven by advances in modern supercomputing and quantum computation technologies, as well as the application of neuromorphic methods for data processing and analysis.
-As an example of using recognition, classification, and large-scale data analysis methods in the study of phase transitions and critical phenomena, see~\cite{Carrasquilla-2017, Chertenkov-2023}.
-In the present work, we propose to employ machine learning techniques to determine the stability boundary of a system, in other words, to identify the boundary between chaos and order.
+As an example of using recognition, classification, and large-scale data analysis methods in the study of the complex systems and critical phenomena, see~\cite{Carrasquilla-2017, Chertenkov-2023, Lee-2020, Celletti-2022, Barrio-2023, Zu-2025}.
+In the present work, we propose to employ supervised machine learning techniques to determine the dynamical chaos boundary of a system, i.e., to identify the boundary between chaos and order.